 Jan is the conscience of the hospital.
 She makes our practice and our community a better place.
 She is our behavioral consultant and technical genius.
 In her spare time, Jan is a licensed full-time raptor rehabilitator.
 She loves horseback riding, helping others, and spending time with her family and friends.

 Jen joined our team after graduating from college with a biology degree.
 Initially, she planned to work with zoo animals, but found the patients and the environment at the Milford Animal Hospital more to her liking.
 When not at the hospital, Jen takes riding lessons, works at the G.A.I.T.
 Therapeutic Riding Center and spends time with her family and boyfriend.
+Jen left the Milford Animal Hospital to attend veterinary school.
+She keeps in touch and provides us with updates on the latest in veterinary education.

 Jim found us after previously working in two large veterinary practices.
 We call him "Gentle Jim", soft - spoken, calm and respectful.
 His tranquil nature allows him to win the trust of even the most apprehensive animals.
 He has two grown children and a lovely wife.
 He spends his free time taking his dogs for walks in the woods, riding his motorcycle, and listening to the "oldies".